top of page

 That's strategic space planning.
 Construction constraints become competitive advantages.

-We see this constantly with retail clients.
 Thriving brands aren't always the biggest spenders.
 They're not always the largest footprints.
 They understand their customers deeply.
 Every construction decision reinforces their brand promise.
 Store size to fixture placement.

 Trader Joe's went from bankrupt convenience stores to grocery cult leader.
 Bold choices.
 They stuck to them.
 When you know who you serve, any space becomes a destination.
 When you know how you're different, construction serves strategy.